Detecting High-Potential SMEs with Heterogeneous Graph Neural Networks: Methodology

 \subsection{Graph Construction}

-We construct a heterogeneous graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ with three node types and three semantic edge types.
-Reverse edges are automatically added for bidirectional message passing, yielding six directed edge types and approximately 99,000 total edges.
+We construct a heterogeneous graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ with three node types and five semantic edge types.
+Reverse edges are automatically added for bipartite relations (operates\_in, awarded\_by), while co-occurrence edges (co\_topic, co\_agency, co\_state) are stored as undirected, yielding approximately 99,000 total edges.
 Table~\ref{tab:graph} summarizes the graph schema.